sjy-dv/coltt/README.md

 ![logo](./examples/assets/logo.png)

 NNV (No-Named.V) is a production vector database project by a developer aspiring to gain recognition.
-Internally, it supports FLAT and HNSW indexing, as well as bitmap-based indexing, with quantization available for vector indexes.
+It primarily supports DiskANN but aims to support FLAT (already supported) and HNSW indexing in the long term.
+Bitmap-based indexing is also possible.
+Quantization for vector indexes is available (already supported).

 Additionally, its flexible and innovative cluster architecture presents a new vision.